Table of Contents

 Common Mistakes to Avoid in Your Claim for Social Security Disability Benefits

-Here are the top 10 mistakes Social Security Disability claimants make (and that you should avoid) during the Social Security disability benefits application and appeal process.
+Here are the top 10 mistakes Social Security disability claimants make (and that you should avoid) during the Social Security disability benefits application and appeal process.

 Failure to Allege All Impairments on Your Application

 Failing to allege all of your severe impairments while filing your application for benefits, including mental conditions, is one of the most common mistakes made when a person is filing a disability benefits claim.
 Some claimants will have multiple conditions contributing to an inability to work, but they only list their most severe condition on the application for disability benefits.
-You should list all of the physical or mental conditions (including emotional or learning problems) that are related to your ability to work, not just your most severe conditions.
-Social Security will evaluate all of your conditions.
-If you have already made this mistake, you can also list your additional conditions on any appeals that may be necessary.

 Not Obtaining Treatment or Failing to Follow Doctor’s Orders